Published on 15 Jul 2024

 With the vision to implement comprehensive patient care based on TCM, Weizhen established her first private clinic at Jurong East in November 2013, right after returning to Singapore following her postgraduate studies.

-Early in her career, Weizhen faced doubts from her patients, who felt she was too young to be a physician.
+Early in her career, the 38-year-old faced doubts from her patients, who felt she was too young to be a physician.
 It was also difficult to get new patients as her clinic lacked a unique selling point to stand out from other healthcare providers.
+In 2016, she met a business partner who revitalised the company.

-Weizhen also finds time to give back to her alma mater by serving as President of the NTU Chinese Medicine Alumni Association.
-She plans to roll out mentorship programmes for fellow alumni, where experienced practitioners guide younger graduates, fostering knowledge transfer and enabling professional development.
+Weizhen gives back to her alma mater by serving as President of the NTU Chinese Medicine Alumni Association.
+She plans to roll out a mentorship programme for fellow alumni, where experienced practitioners guide younger graduates, fostering knowledge transfer and enabling professional development.

 Members of the NTU Chinese Medicine Alumni AssociationLeong Weizhen (third from right) with the current 7th executive committee members of the NTU Chinese Medicine Alumni Association.

-Alumna Leong Weizhen conducts trainingLeong Weizhen (first from left) conducts in-house training for her team.
+Alumna Leong Weizhen conducts trainingLeong Weizhen (first from left) hires most of the clinics' physicians from NTU.
+She conducts in-house training for her team.

 The future of TCM

-Noting NTU’s strong emphasis on scientific methodology and evidence-based practices, which form the basis of her approach to TCM, she hopes to collaborate with her alma mater on clinical research in the next few years.
+Noting NTU’s strong emphasis on scientific methodology and evidence-based practices, Weizhen hopes to collaborate with her alma mater on clinical research in the next few years.

-Her approach is timely, as the university welcomes its first batch of students taking the Bachelor of Chinese Medicine programme accredited by the Singapore Ministry of Health's Traditional Chinese Medicine Practitioners Board this August.
+She is happy to learn that the university has rolled out a Bachelor of Chinese Medicine programme accredited by the Singapore Ministry of Health's Traditional Chinese Medicine Practitioners Board and will welcome its first cohort this August.

 “The new academic programme is a gamechanger for the local healthcare industry.
 I am excited at the prospect of seeing a new generation of highly skilled TCM practitioners in our industry, which will bolster public confidence in TCM and its ability to complement existing healthcare options,” said Weizhen.